surevine/openfire-docker-compose/README.md

 1. Make sure you have docker and docker-compose installed
 2. Create a local Openfire docker image, tagged `openfire:latest` that contains the version of Openfire that you want to run
-    1. run `docker build -tag openfire:latest .` in the root of the Openfire repository (<https://github.com/igniterealtime/Openfire>)
+    1. run `docker build --tag openfire:latest .` in the root of the Openfire repository (<https://github.com/igniterealtime/Openfire>)
 3. Launch the environment
     1. use `./start.sh` if you want two **federated** Openfire instances, or
-    2. use `./start.sh -c` if you want two **clustered** Openfire instances.
+    2. use `./start.sh -c` if you want three **clustered** Openfire instances.

 ## Federated configuration